Josiah Snelling: Life and career

-Snelling, born in 1782, was the son of a well-to-do Boston baker.
+Snelling, born in 1782 on Salem Street in Boston's North End, was the son of a well-to-do baker.
 He started his military career in 1803 by enlisting as a sergeant in the Massachusetts militia.
 In 1808, he joined the 4th Infantry Regiment of the U.S. Army as a first lieutenant and rose to the rank of captain by 1809.
 In 1811, Snelling led his company in a charge against Tecumseh's Indian Confederation at the Battle of Tippecanoe that helped ensure a victory for General William Henry Harrison.
 Afterwards, Snelling was recognized for his performance in a letter reporting on the battle by Harrison himself.

 He was assigned to command Fort Harrison during the winter of 1811-12 on the Wabash River at the present site of Terre Haute, Indiana.
 During the War of 1812, he participated in the Battle of Brownstown, where he was promoted to Major in recognition for distinguished service, and then went to Fort Detroit.
 After the size of the army was reduced in 1815, Snelling spent about four years on the northern border of New York as a lieutenant colonel with the Sixth Infantry before moving again to St. Louis, Missouri.

 In June 1819, Snelling was promoted to Colonel of the Fifth Infantry Regiment and sent to oversee the construction of a permanent headquarters at Fort St. Anthony.